odedstein/sgi-introduction-course/301_laplacian_eigs/301_laplacian_eigs.md

 and compute the first k eigenvalues and eigenfunctions of the laplacian.

-Complete the function `lap_eig` and the first section of the script `laplacian_eigs` and visualize the first 6 eigenfunctions of the laplacains for a few meshes.
+Complete the function `lap_eig` and the first section of the script `laplacian_eigs` and visualize the first 6 eigenfunctions of the laplacian for a few meshes.
 You should get something like this:

 ![homer](assets/homer_ed.jpg)